ChrisVatos/JavaScriptTutorialBook/Chapter_13/Notes/Event_Loop.md

     → After every action, the event loop will check the "call stack" for work first

-    → When setTimeout() expires, the event loop will have done whatever was on the   call stack already, and will check the callback queue and execute any tasks on there.
+    → When setTimeout() expires, the event loop will have done whatever was on the   call stack already, and will check the callback queue and execute any tasks on there

 <p align="center">
     <img width="250" height="250" src="Complex_Call_Stack.jpg">